-Click your county to be connected with a local attorney
+Click your Wisconsin county to be connected with a local immigration attorney or lawyer

 Immigrating to Wisconsin

 Every year, immigrants come to the U.S. by the millions, and they have 50 great states to choose from when they are deciding where they want to work or live.
 Some immigrants come to the U.S. to work; others come to be reunited with loved ones in Wisconsin.
 Whatever an immigrant’s reason for immigrating they need to understand the process.

 Main categories of immigration visas and statuses in Wisconsin

 Nonimmigrant (temporary) visa